WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • Optimize

-In this article, we discuss the “Setup” phase of the traffic automation process.
-We will help you understand the best way to get started if you don’t have a web presence yet, or if you already have an existing site that may or may not have been built using WordPress.
+In this article, we look at the “Setup” phase of the traffic automation process.
+We will help you understand the best way to get started if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.

 If You Have No Website Yet

-If you don’t have a website yet, then it’s really quite simple … get a WordPress site!
+If you don’t have a website yet, then it’s really quite simple … build a WordPress website!

-WordPress is the most powerful, flexible, cost-effective and easy-to-use content management system available.
+WordPress is the most powerful, flexible, cost-effective and the easiest to use content management system available.
 We provide many articles, tutorials, and tips about the benefits and advantages of using WordPress to grow your business online.

-For example, to learn just how popular WordPress has become as a web content management system, see this article: WordPress: Statistics And Market Share
+For example, to learn just how popular WordPress has become as a content publishing platform, see this article: Statistics About WordPress Usage

-After choosing to build your website with WordPress, the next step is to decide which WordPress platform you will use to run your web presence on.
+After choosing to build your site with WordPress, the next step is to decide which WordPress platform you will run your web presence on.

 (WordPress – Self-Hosted Or Hosted?)

-WordPress provides users with a ”hosted” and a “self-hosted” option.
+WordPress offers a ”hosted” and a “self-hosted” option.

-WordPress.org lets you download the full-featured WordPress software at no cost and host a WordPress site or blog using your own domain name.
+WordPress.org allows you to download the full-featured WordPress software at no cost and self-host a WordPress site or blog using your own domain name.
 This is the “self-hosted” WordPress option.

 With the “hosted option”, WordPress will host your site for free at WordPress.com.
-There are, however, a number of limitations on what you can and can’t do with your site when WordPress.com hosts it for free.
+There are, however, some limitations on what you can and can’t do with your site when WordPress.com hosts it for free.

-If you plan to build a professional web presence and you want to set up the traffic system described here, then choose the “self-hosted” WordPress platform.
+If you are planning to build a professional web presence and you want to set up the traffic system described here, then choose the “self-hosted” WordPress version.
 The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free blog at WordPress.com.
-You have complete control over your web presence and avoid the limitations of the hosted option.
-Keep in mind that the free hosting limitations can be overcome by upgrading to a paid option, but then why not start off by hosting a WordPress site on your domain and avoid the hassles of upgrading later?
+You get to have full control over your web presence and avoid the limitations of the hosted option.
+Keep in mind that You can overcome the limitations of the free hosting options by upgrading to a paid option, but then why not just start off by hosting a WordPress site on your own domain and avoid the hassles of upgrading later?

-If you already own an existing site, check first if the web site has been built using WordPress.
+If you already own an existing web site, first, check if the site has been built using WordPress.

-If your site is powered by WordPress, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your existing web site was built using the WordPress CMS platform, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

-If your website runs on something other than WP software, then you have some decisions to make.
+If your existing blog runs on something other than the WP CMS platform, then you have some decisions to make.

-Take a look at the flowchart below …
+Take a look at the diagram below …

-(Use the above diagram to choose how to set up WordPress on your domain)
+(Use this simple flowchart to help you decide where to set up WordPress on your domain)

 Basically, you have two choices:

-2. Keep your existing website and add a WordPress blog.
-Your WordPress blog will then be expertly configured and used to drive traffic to your main website.
+2. Keep your existing site and add a WordPress-powered blog.
+Your WordPress blog will then be used to drive traffic to your main site.

 Tips

-If you choose to keep your existing web site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and web hosting, but allows you to fully configure your blog’s settings and customize the design and style of your existing website using a closely-matching theme.
+If you choose to keep your existing site and add a WordPress-powered blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your blog’s settings and customize the look and feel of your existing web site using a closely-matching theme.

-To use WordPress as your main website, install the platform in the “root” directory of your domain (i.e. mydomainname.com).
+To use WordPress for your main website, install the platform in the “root” folder of your domain (e.g. mydomainname.com).

-If you already have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name the subfolder anything you like).
+If you have an existing website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name the subfolder anything you want).

-If you have an existing website that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.
+If you already have an existing website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 This way: